Jed Bradley: Milwaukee Brewers

 The Milwaukee Brewers selected Bradley in the first round, with the 15th overall selection, of the 2011 Major League Baseball draft.
-Bradley made his professional debut with the Brevard County Manatees of the Class A-Advanced Florida State League in 2012, but struggled, pitching to a 5.53 ERA.
+Bradley made his professional debut with the Brevard County Manatees of the High-A Florida State League in 2012, but struggled, pitching to a 5.53 ERA.
 He remained with Brevard County in 2013, when his season ended prematurely due to a shoulder injury, and began the 2014 season there as well.
-For Brevard County in 2014, Bradley had a 5–2 record in 10 starts with a 2.98 ERA and 53 strikeouts in 60 1/3 innings pitched, before he was promoted to the Huntsville Stars of the Class AA Southern League in late May 2014.
+For Brevard County in 2014, Bradley had a 5–2 record in 10 starts with a 2.98 ERA and 53 strikeouts in 60 1/3 innings pitched, before he was promoted to the Huntsville Stars of the Double-A Southern League in late May 2014.
 In 2015, the Brewers transitioned Bradley into a relief pitcher.
-He split the 2015 season between the Biloxi Shuckers of the Southern League and the Colorado Springs Sky Sox of the Class AAA Pacific Coast League.
+He split the 2015 season between the Biloxi Shuckers of the Southern League and the Colorado Springs Sky Sox of the Triple-A Pacific Coast League.
 Bradley began the 2016 season with Biloxi.

 Atlanta Braves

 On June 3, 2016, the Brewers traded Bradley to the Atlanta Braves for a player to be named later or cash considerations.
-He resumed working as a starting pitcher, playing for the Mississippi Braves of the Southern League and the Gwinnett Braves of the Class AAA International League.
+He resumed working as a starting pitcher, playing for the Mississippi Braves of the Southern League and the Gwinnett Braves of the Triple-A International League.
 The Braves promoted Bradley to the major leagues on September 1.
 He made his major league debut on September 3, earning the win.

 Baltimore Orioles

-After the 2016 season, the Baltimore Orioles claimed Bradley off of waivers from the Braves, and outrighted him to the minor leagues on November 9.
+On October 7, 2016, the Baltimore Orioles claimed Bradley off of waivers from the Braves.
+On November 9, Bradley was removed from the 40-man roster and sent outright to the Triple-A Norfolk Tides.

 The Orioles invited Bradley to spring training in 2017.
-He pitched for the Bowie Baysox of the Class AA Eastern League announced his retirement on May 4, 2017.
+He pitched for the Bowie Baysox of the Double-A Eastern League, and announced his retirement on May 4, 2017.
+In eight appearances split between Bowie and the Triple-A Norfolk Tides. he had posted a 1-2 record and 9.75 ERA with nine strikeouts over 12 innings of work.

 New Britain Bees

 On March 19, 2019, Bradley came out of retirement to sign with the New Britain Bees of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+He made 23 appetences (13 starts) for the Bees, compiling a 3-8 record and 7.75 ERA with 65 strikeouts over 72 innings of work.
+Bradley became a free agent following the season.